 System notifications are displayed by a yellow bell icon on the dashboard header.
 A count of the number of system notifications for the user is displayed.

 Most taxable properties across British Columbia are included with the exception of some First Nations’ properties and properties with certain use codes; including recreational properties, such as parks and playing fields, and major industrial properties, such as pulp mills, and utilities.

 Typically, only the property owner can request additional information and there may be a fee charged to access additional property information.
 Contact a BC Assessment representative at 1-866-valueBC (1-866-825-8322) for more details.

 The drop-down menu on the left of the search bar defaults with the option to search by civic address.
-Two additional search options are available via the drop-down menu: roll number and plan.
-These three search options have been provided to make it easy to search for a property using commonly-known unique identifiers available on your assessment notice.
-Someone searching for a specific property needs to have only one of these three identifiers in order to locate the property.
+Three additional search options are available via the drop-down menu: roll number, plan and PID.
+These four search options have been provided to make it easy to search for a property using commonly-known unique identifiers available on your assessment notice.
+Someone searching for a specific property needs to have only one of these four identifiers in order to locate the property.

 All of the required search information is found on the assessment notice. (i.e. address, roll number, PID or plan).
 As you type in the search bar, the auto-complete suggestions will show under the bar and you can select (left mouse click) the correct one from that list at any point.

 For address: Follow the suggested format provided in the search bar for optimal results.
 Type in the address given at the bottom of the assessment notice.
 Make sure to include special characters (i.e. “-“) and spaces.
 If the address has a unit # but there is no “-“between it and the street number, type it in the search bar without a “-“.

 In the example below you would type: 1234 Anywhere Street